 Download the report

-of Mainland Chinese CEOs consider the US the most important external market
+of Mainland Chinese CEOs consider geopolitical conflict the biggest threat in the short-term

 Managing Partner of Regional Economic Clusters and South Markets, Shenzhen Office Lead Partner, China Financial Services Leader, PwC China